 For a heart-stopping experience, step out on The Ledge, a glass floor balcony that projects out from the side of the skyscraper offering unfettered views from 1,353 feet above the city center.

 Next in line is Fulton Market.
-Hop in a cab or catch a bus to West Fulton Market Street in the Near West Side of Chicago.
+Hop in a cab or catch a bus from Downtown Chicago to West Fulton Market Street in the Near West Side of Chicago.
 Once an industrial warehouse district, the area has regentrified into a lively, vibrant entertainment zone packed with cool cafés, trendy boutiques, and swanky restaurants.

 Wander around the vast Timeout Market Chicago, a 50-000-foot foodie heaven packed with chef-driven stalls serving globally inspired eats.